shaunwbell/Programming_TipsTricks/SoftwareNotes.md

 MAMP (or other webserver stack)  / MariaDB
 Sublime (or other text editor)
-GitHub desktop (alternative to managing git client)
+GitHub desktop (alternative to managing git client) Mercurial (TortoiseHG)
 QGIS (or other GIS tool)
 VLC
 Panoply  (netcdf visualization tool from NASA-GISS)